Subletting | Current Affiliates

 - Current resident: must live in housing for at least one semester prior to subletting.
 May not sublet during the first semester in housing.

-- Sublet dates: approval of sublet dates beyond the occupancy agreement/lease expiration date is subject to receipt of a signed extension
+- Sublet dates: approval of sublet dates beyond the housing agreement expiration date is subject to receipt of a signed extension

 - Outside of New York City: residents may apply to sublet only if they will be outside of the New York Metropolitan area for the period requested

-- Occupancy: resident must return to apartment for a minimum of one semester following sublet
+- Resident must return to apartment for a minimum of 30 days following sublet

-- Occupancy: students in multiple occupancy units (apartment shares or dorms) may sublet to only one individual
+- Students in multiple occupancy units (apartment shares or dorms) may sublet to only one individual

-- Occupancy: single occupancy apartments must be sublet in their entirety (no rooms for rent)
+- Single occupancy apartments must be sublet in their entirety (no rooms for rent)

 - Rental rates: subtenant rent must not exceed the Columbia base rent and Columbia Ethernet charge (if applicable)